- 1. Requirements Management

 - The most common challenges or issues encountered when writing a PRD

-Finally, we’ll offer you a downloadable PRD template you can customize for use in your organization.
-We’ll also tell you where you can learn more about maintaining a PRD on a requirements management platform.
+Finally, we’ll offer information on how to build a PRD template for your team, and where you can learn more about maintaining a PRD on a requirements management platform.

 What is a Product Requirements Document (PRD)?